paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 # Dispute Coordinator

 The coordinator is the central subsystem of the node-side components which participate in disputes.
-It wraps a database, which used to track all statements observed by _all_ validators over some window of sessions.
+It wraps a database, which used to track statements observed by _all_ validators over some window of sessions.
 Votes older than this session window are pruned.

 In particular the dispute-coordinator is responsible for: